maldoinc/wireup/docs/pages/lifetimes_and_scopes.md

     * **Validity**
         * Provided keys must be real dependencies already known to Wireup's graph (injectables/factories); otherwise those values will not be used for dependency resolution.
         * Wireup does **not** type-check provided values.
 If you provide a wrong object for a key, resulting runtime failures are your responsibility.
     * **Ownership**
         * Ownership of provided instances remains with whoever created them.
 The new scope will not attempt to close or clean them up when it exits.
-        * Wireup may store additional scoped instances in the provided mapping for the lifetime of that scope.
-Pass a fresh mapping to each scope and do not modify it after calling `enter_scope()`.
         * Provided instances should remain valid for the lifetime of the scope they are provided to.
 Take special care when reusing resources from a parent scope: if the parent closes first, lifecycle-managed resources such as yielding-factory dependencies may already be closed while the child still references them.

 ## Next Steps